Want the tips we use to make money from home?

 - Work Hard, Play Hard

 Whether you’re someone who travels for fun, or fresh out of college, you will need to save quite a bit of money for your journey.
+Of course, you can try to save money through discounts or life hacks like searching for better deals by hiding your IP with a VPN; some businesses inflate prices based on your location after all.
 There are simpler ways to go around Europe without touching your life’s savings (A friend of mine told me of a woman who spent only $700 during her 3 months in Europe, eating only rice and sleeping in train stations to save some cash).
 Must be really tough for the poor woman but I assume of course that you don’t plan to travel like that.
 Do you?

 Now that you are all set, let’s get to work.
 Try some side hustles (check out these extra ways to make money while doing your day job), pick up extra shifts or ask your boss for work on extra projects or overtime.